manuelbenitz/funelavi-web-design/README.md

 - Keep the site updated, stable, and easy to navigate.
 - Optimize performance and user experience.
 - Support long-term website maintenance and improvements.

+## Tools Used

+- Adobe Photoshop for image editing and visual assets.
+- Wix as the website hosting platform and for hosting photos.
+- Wondershare Filmora for editing some videos.
+- YouTube for video hosting.
+- Google Drive for hosting PDF files.

 ## Website Preview
 ![Homepage screenshot](./home/home1.png)